Dego, Liguria

 Dego ([ˈdeːgo]; O Dê [u ˈdeː]) is a town and comune in the Province of Savona in the region Liguria, in Northwestern Italy.

 Geography

-The municipality of Dego is located on the northern side of the Ligurian Apennines, on the border with Piedmont; the main population centre is lies at the confluence of the Grillero stream into the Bormida di Spigno.
+The municipality of Dego is located on the northern side of the Ligurian Apennines, on the border with Piedmont.
+The main population centre lies at the confluence of the Grillero stream and the Bormida di Spigno.

 Dego is about 50 km west of the regional capital Genoa and about 20 km northwest of the provincial seat Savona.

-Dego borders the municipalities of Piana Crixia and Spigno Monferrato to the north; Giusvalla to the east; Cairo Montenotte to the south; Castelletto Uzzone and Gottasecca to the west.
+Dego borders the municipalities of Piana Crixia and Spigno Monferrato to the north; Giusvalla to the east; Cairo Montenotte to the south; and Castelletto Uzzone and Gottasecca to the west.